Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .268 with 18 doubles, three triples, six home runs and 46 walks.
+- Perdomo has 18 doubles, three triples, six home runs and 46 walks while batting .269.

-- Perdomo has an RBI in 26 of 100 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Perdomo has had at least one RBI in 25.7% of his games this year (26 of 101), with two or more RBI eight times (7.9%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 43 games this year (43.0%), including multiple runs in eight games.
+- He has scored in 43 of 101 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.